WiseTap/askless/README.md

 # Askless: **A coherent Node.js Backend for Flutter**

 A framework to build websocket servers for Flutter Apps that lets you update your widgets in realtime by streaming data changes with WebSockets.
-Create your Flutter App without Firebase, with PostgreSQL, MySQL, or any database you want, handle WebSocket authentication, and quickly add audio and video calls with WebRTC!
+Create your Flutter App without Firebase, with PostgreSQL, MySQL, or any database you want, and handle WebSocket authentication

 This is the server side in Node.js,
 **[click here to access the Askless Flutter Client](https://github.com/RodrigoBertotti/askless-flutter-client)**

 ## Built with Askless

-Check the example of a [Flutter Chat App with Node.js, WebSockets and MySQL](https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs), also supports video and audio calls.
+Check the example of a [Flutter Chat App with Node.js, WebSockets and MySQL](https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs).

 https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs/assets/15431956/42428123-76ab-4c5c-8ba1-29321d11b74b